 Transition services are provided for students who are at least sixteen years old.
 These services, which are based on each student's strengths, interests and preferences, help students make the transition from school to post-school activities, including college education, vocational training, employment, continuing and adult education, adult services, independent living and community participation.

 Annual Public Notice of Nondiscrimination

 Peoria Unified School District does not discriminate on the basis of race, color, national origin, sex, age, or disability in admission to its programs, services, or activities and provides equal access to the Boy Scouts and other designated youth groups.
 The Peoria Unified School District’s Career and Technical Education (CTE) department does not discriminate in enrollment or access to any of the CTE programs available, such as Business, Marketing & Management, Communication & Information Systems, Environmental & Agriculture Systems, Health Services, Human Services & Resources, and Industrial, Manufacturing & Engineering Systems.
 For more information on program prerequisites, please see the Course Description Guide here.
 The lack of English language skills shall not be a barrier to admission or participation in the district’s activities and programs.
 The Peoria Unified School District also does not discriminate in its hiring or employment practices.
-The following person has been designated to handle inquiries regarding the nondiscrimination policies: Kelly Glass, Section 504/ADA Title II Coordinator, 6330 W. Thunderbird Road, Glendale, Arizona 85306 623-486-6068 Email
+The following person has been designated to handle inquiries regarding the nondiscrimination policies: Holly Harper, Section 504/ADA Title II Coordinator, 6330 W. Thunderbird Road, Glendale, Arizona 85306 623-486-6068 Email

 Notificación Pύblica Annual de No Discriminación